 It all has to do with the UV-C light’s ability to destroy cells.
 UV light harms cells by destroying nucleic acids and disrupting their DNA, which either kills them or leaves them incapacitated.
 After prolonged exposure to UV light, cells are unable to perform their vital functions.

-With an air purifier with UV-light technology, air is pulled into the appliance and passes through a fine filter, such as a HEPA filter.
+With an air purifier with UV-light technology, air is pulled into the appliance and passes through a fine high efficiency air filter.
 The air then passes through a small internal chamber where it is exposed to UV light.

 UV can be harmful if you look at the light, so it must be contained to be in an air purifier.
 The UV-C light is not released into the room, so you won’t see it nor will you be exposed to it.
 Depending on the model, the air will then go through another filter before being released into the room.